Kate Morton: Early life and education

 Morton is the oldest of three sisters.
 Her family moved several times before settling on Tamborine Mountain where she attended a small country school.
 She enjoyed reading books from an early age, her favourites being those by Enid Blyton.

 She completed a Licentiate in Speech and in Drama from Trinity College London and then a summer Shakespeare course at the Royal Academy of Dramatic Art in London.
 Later she earned first-class honours in English Literature at the University of Queensland (1999) and won a scholarship to complete a master's degree focussing on tragedy in Victorian literature.
-During her undergraduate studies she wrote two full-length manuscripts (which are unpublished) before writing The House at Riverton (The Shifting Fog), which was published in 2006.